TDStrasser/KookaBlockly-Reference/docs/source/pins.rst

 .. note::
   In some of the Pins blocks it is possible to replace the Pins dropdown selection block with a String block.
-This is useful when using Pins other than those exposed on the rear of the Kookaberry, or when other microprocessor boards that are compatible with Kookaberry firmware are being used.
+This is useful when using Pins other than those exposed on the rear of the **Kookaberry**, or when other microprocessor boards that are compatible with **Kookaberry** firmware are being used.
   In those cases type in the Pin's identifier into the String block.